 A famous restaurant in Beijing that’s known for roast duck just opened its first American location next to Whole Foods in Bryant Park and they’re charging $58 for half of their signature roast duck that feeds groups of two.
 It looks like it’s going to be hard to get a table here, despite being a massive space.

 A neighborhood Mediterranean restaurant on the border of Greenpoint and East Williamsburg that looks like it’s full of potted plants and might be a nice spot for a date.
 The menu includes things like mussels, a burger with smoked kielbasa, and a greens and grains option that likely comes in a bowl.

-We checked out Pheasant and wrote about it on our Hit List.
+We checked out Pheasant and wrote a review.

 A new Sichuan hot pot place on Bowery and Grand that seems to be aiming for a more formal and modern hot pot experience without being too expensive.
 Alert your group text of people who like to dip meats into boiling liquid.

 We checked out Tang Hotpot and wrote about it on our Ride-Along Report.

 The Upper East Side’s location of the 2nd Avenue Deli now has an upstairs bar area where you can sip $14 cocktails and share pastrami meat boards and herring three ways.
 It’s called “The 2nd Floor,” but the name “we’re hip, we promise!” works just as well.